MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/8-log-in-system/Readme.md

 ### 6.1 Clear and Detailed Description

 The user story is deemed ready when the requirements are clearly outlined, providing a comprehensive understanding of the functionality to be implemented.
-Specifically, the Administrator role is expected to possess the ability to register new patient profiles, designating their respective roles and details such as their name and phone number.
+Specifically, the (non-authenticated) Backoffice User role is expected to possess the ability to log in system.

 ### 6.2 Acceptance Criteria